Adobe Stock’s 2020 Creative Trends: Challenge the Expected

 When it comes to visual imagery, brands are finding that images presenting a strong sense of community and meaningful lifestyle choices resonate best, creating a quick connection between companies and conscious customers.

 Preview: the 2020 Design Trends

-2020 marks our first year releasing trends specifically geared toward the world of design.
+2020 marks our first year releasing trends specifically geared towards the world of design.
 In partnership with Behance and Adobe Creative Cloud Marketing, we distilled insights from millions of data points to bring you the most relevant design trends.
-We’ll be releasing a deeper dive into our Design Trends and Motion Trends later this year, but here’s a special preview of what’s to come.
+We’ll be releasing a deeper dive into our design trends and motion trends later this year, but here’s a special preview of what’s to come.

 Art Deco Updates

 Wacomka / Adobe Stock

 Striking, nostalgic visual elements reminiscent of the bold Art Deco age have been bubbling to the surface.
 In response to the pervasiveness of sleek, flat, minimal design, vintage styles are being reworked to incorporate futuristic details while retaining their decorative appeal.
 Geometric patterns, metallic elements, and sleek typography add elegance and elevate brands.